Skip to Content

 1-1-3 press defense

-The 1-1-3 press defense is a basketball defensive strategy that uses on-ball pressure and sideline traps to disrupt offensive flow, which in turn, limits scoring opportunities and generates turnovers.
+The 1-1-3 press defense is a basketball strategy that uses on-ball pressure and sideline traps to disrupt offensive flow, which in turn, limits scoring opportunities and generates turnovers.

 1-2-1-1 press defense

-The 1-2-1-1 press defense, also known as the diamond press, is a basketball defensive strategy that features full court defensive pressure and sideline traps, particularly in the backcourt, which could lead to limited offensive scoring opportunities as well as possible turnovers.
+The 1-2-1-1 press defense, also known as the diamond press, is a basketball strategy that features full court defensive pressure and sideline traps, particularly in the backcourt, which could lead to limited offensive scoring opportunities as well as possible turnovers.

 1-2-2 press defense